microsoft/vscode-dev-containers/containers/alpine-3.10-git/README.md

 ## Using this definition with an existing folder

 This definition does not require any special steps to use.
-However, the `Dockerfile` includes **optional** `glibc` compatibility support which will reduce the chances of extensions with native dependencies failing.
-If you want, you can remove this section of the Dockerfile and rebuild the container with your preferred extensions installed to see if you actually need it.
+However, the `.devcontainer/Dockerfile` references a base image with `glibc` compatibility support installed.
+This will reduce the chances of extensions with native dependencies failing due to incompatibilities with Alpine, but is not always required.
+To see if your extensions actually need `glibc`, change the `FROM` statment to `alpine:3.10` in the Dockerfile and build/rebuild the container.

-Just follow these steps:
+To use it, just follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.